 At ten-thirty Liana shook me awake and dragged me from bed.
 A dream that I couldn’t remember was already fading away.
-I had slept hard, the kind of hard that takes awhile to soften, and I had slept in my clothes and sweated so much that my clothes had stuck to me.
+I had slept hard, the kind of hard that takes awhile to soften, and I had slept in my clothes and sweated so much that my clothes stuck to my skin.
 Liana showed me how to work the shower – don’t turn the knob too far to the right otherwise you’ll get scolded and not too far to the left as you’ll freeze.
 As I played tentatively with the tap, trying to find a moderate temperature, Liana unbuttoned her jeans and then sat on the toilet and peed.
 I pretended not to notice and spent an unrealistic amount of time with the shower controls.

 ‘Tonight will enlighten you,’ said Liana.
 ‘It’s going to be fun.
 I have some friends who you really must meet.’